-These three little corners of paradise in Haute-Savoie will make you fall in love
+These three little paradises in Haute-Savoie will make you fall for them

-Want majestic landscapes, charming villages, and a good dose of alpine air?
+Craving grandiose landscapes, charming villages, and a good dose of Alpine air?
 Head to Haute-Savoie!
-Between translucent lakes, legendary glaciers, and flower-filled medieval streets, here are three favorite destinations that, each in their own way, capture the magic of this mountainous department.
+Between crystalline lakes, legendary glaciers, and flower-filled medieval streets, here are three favorite destinations that each in their own way capture the magic of this mountainous department.

-1. Annecy: lake elegance in its purest form
+1. Annecy: lakeside elegance in its purest form

 A lake of exceptional clarity

-Encircled by the Bauges and Bornes, Lake Annecy shows turquoise reflections so clear that rocks can be seen several meters deep.
-A paddleboard or pedal boat ride reveals the full range of blues that earned the site its reputation as “the purest lake in Europe.”
+Enclosed by the Bauges and the Bornes, Lake Annecy displays turquoise reflections so clear that you can see the rocks several meters deep.
+A paddleboard or pedal boat ride reveals the entire palette of blues that earned this site its reputation as “Europe’s purest lake.”

 Strolls along the Thiou

-It’s hard to remain unmoved by the unreal transparency of the lake: under the sun’s rays, the water shifts from turquoise to deep cobalt.
-The promenade that circles the shores reveals a different postcard at every turn: languid swans, wooden piers, and mountains reflecting like a mirror.
+It’s hard to remain indifferent to the unreal transparency of the lake: under the sun’s rays, the water shifts from turquoise to deep cobalt.
+The path encircling the shores reveals, at every turn, a different postcard: languid swans, wooden piers, and mountains reflected like a mirror.

-• The 42 km lake bike tour: a safe route that mixes secret beaches, vineyards, and panoramic viewpoints.
+• The 42 km bike tour around the lake: a secure route mixing secret beaches, vineyards, and panoramic viewpoints.

-• The Thiou by night: at dusk, pastel façades light up, terraces fill up, and the scent of crozet gratins fills the alleys.
+• The Thiou by night: at dusk, the pastel facades light up, terraces fill up, and the scent of crozets gratins fills the streets.

 A local’s little tip

-Book a transparent kayak before 9 a.m.: when there’s no wind yet, the lake looks like liquid silk, and sometimes you will have the silent company of a great crested grebe or a curious trout.
+Book a transparent kayak before 9 a.m.: when there’s no wind yet, the lake looks like liquid silk, and you may sometimes be silently accompanied by a great crested grebe or a curious trout.

-From the vibrant town of Chamonix, a cable car climbs to the Aiguille du Midi at 3,842 m.
-Up there, the horizon opens onto a sea of snowy peaks, and Mont Blanc, a giant at 4,810 m, imposes its mineral silence.
+From the vibrant town of Chamonix, a cable car whisks you up to the Aiguille du Midi at 3,842 m.
+Up there, the horizon unfolds over a sea of snow-capped peaks and Mont Blanc, a 4,810 m giant, imposes its mineral silence.

 The Mer de Glace and the thousand faces of adventure

-Below, a rack railway clatters up to the Mer de Glace, France’s largest glacier.
-Ice caves, suspended trails, climbs, mountain biking, or paragliding: summer or winter, the playground is endless.
-In the evening, enjoy the cozy buzz of cafés to talk over the world with a steaming hot chocolate.
+Below, a cog railway rattles up to the Mer de Glace, France’s largest glacier.
+Ice caves, hanging trails, climbs, mountain biking, or paragliding: summer or winter, the playground is endless.
+In the evening, enjoy the cozy buzz of cafés to talk the world over a steaming hot chocolate.

-Dominated by Mont Blanc, Chamonix is a mineral amphitheater where every alley seems to point toward the summits.
-Simply seeing the Aiguille du Midi at dawn is enough to make you want to climb higher, faster, and farther.
+Dominated by Mont Blanc, Chamonix is a mineral amphitheater where every alley seems to point toward the peaks.
+Just the sight of the Aiguille du Midi in the early morning is enough to make you want to climb higher, faster, farther.

-• The express ascent to the Aiguille du Midi: 20 minutes by cable car, –30 °C difference in winter, +100% wonder.
+• The express ascent to the Aiguille du Midi: 20 minutes by cable car, –30 °C temperature difference in winter, +100% amazement.

-• The Montenvers rack railway: to approach the Mer de Glace, descend its 430 steps, and touch the glacier’s bluish heart.
+• The Montenvers cog railway: to approach the Mer de Glace, descend its 430 steps, and touch the glacier’s bluish heart.

 A local’s little tip

-Late afternoon, head to a café terrace on Rue des Moulins; order a Viennese hot chocolate: you’ll see the summit slowly blush while guides return, ice axes on shoulder, sharing their exploits of the day.
+Late afternoon, head to a café terrace on rue des Moulins; order a Viennese hot chocolate: you’ll see the summit slowly blush as guides return, ice axes on their shoulders, sharing their day’s exploits.

 3. Yvoire: medieval romance on Lake Geneva